korlu/ITEC464/example-plugins/my-simple-form/README.md

 **Form Handling**: The `itec_simple_form_handler` function checks if the form has been submitted by verifying the request method and the presence of a specific field in the POST data.
 This helps prevent unintended execution during other POST requests.
 It then sanitizes the input data to prevent security vulnerabilities and inserts the data into the database.
 Finally, it redirects the user to avoid duplicate submissions upon refreshing the page.

-**Init Hook**: The `init` hook is an action triggered after WordPress has finished loading but before any headers are sent.

-Attaching your form handler function to this hook ensures that it can perform redirections or output modifications without running into "headers already sent" errors.

 **Data Validation and Insertion**: After sanitizing the input data to prevent security vulnerabilities, the function inserts the data into the specified table.
 It then redirects the user to avoid duplicate submissions upon refreshing the page.